Most Controversial Presidents of the United States of America

 The Indian Removal Act is better than Trump?
 Are you kidding me?

-Warren G. Harding Warren Gamaliel Harding was the 29th President of the United States, serving from March 4, 1921 until his death in 1923.
+Warren G. Harding Warren Gamaliel Harding (November 2, 1865 - August 2, 1923) was the 29th President of the United States.
+He served from March 4, 1921, until his death in office on August 2, 1923.
+Harding's presidency is often remembered for its economic initiatives and several scandals involving members of his administration... read more

-Barack Obama Barack Hussein Obama II (born August 4, 1961) is an American politician who served as the 44th president of the United States from 2009 to 2017.
-He was the first African-American president of the United States... read more
+Barack Obama Barack Hussein Obama II (born August 4, 1961) served as the 44th President of the United States from 2009 to 2017, becoming the first African-American to hold the office.
+A member of the Democratic Party, he previously served as a U.S. Senator from Illinois (2005 to 2008) and as an Illinois state senator... read more

 Obama was as controversial as he was a disgrace to our country.
 Those who put him in office must have turned a blind eye to what he was doing.
 A lot of them still try to make excuses for him, which is just further proof of how people are blinded by self-interest.
 It's a matter of being right despite how bad he was for our country.
 They can't admit they put a fraud in the Oval Office.